 If you prefer index funds, a financial advisor may not be required because it’s not difficult to pick funds that deliver “market returns.”
-An example of an all index fund lineup can be found here.
+Click here to view an example of an all index fund lineup.

 If you prefer actively-managed funds, use of a financial advisor is highly recommended.
 It takes a lot of skill to consistently pick actively-managed funds that outperform their index fund counterparts.
 Using actively-managed funds also requires much more sophisticated monitoring to ensure investments outperform their index benchmark and peer group averages.
 Fiduciary liability can result if high-priced actively managed funds underperform their lower-priced index fund counterparts.

 Participant investment advice

 Participant investment advice is important.
 An Aon Hewitt study found that median investment returns for 401(k) participants using Target Date Funds (TDFs), managed accounts and personal investment advice were 3.32% greater than returns earned by participants that picked an investment portfolio themselves.
 In short, professional advice is proven to help participant investing success.

 Generally-speaking, there are two ways 401(k) plans deliver participant investment advice today: